Amir Hadžiahmetović

-Amir Hadžiahmetović ([âːmir xadʒiaxmêːtoʋitɕ]; born 8 March 1997) is a Bosnian professional footballer who plays as a defensive midfielder for Süper Lig club Beşiktaş and the Bosnia and Herzegovina national team.
+Amir Hadžiahmetović ([âːmir xadʒiaxmêːtoʋitɕ]; born 8 March 1997) is a professional footballer who plays as a defensive midfielder for Championship club Hull City, on loan from Beşiktaş.
+Born in Denmark, he plays for the Bosnia and Herzegovina national football team.

 Hadžiahmetović started his professional career at Željezničar, before joining Konyaspor in 2016.
-Seven years later, he moved to Beşiktaş.
+Seven years later, he moved to Beşiktaş, who loaned him to Rizespor in 2024 and to Hull City in 2025.

-A former youth international for Bosnia and Herzegovina, Hadžiahmetović made his senior international debut in 2020, earning over 20 caps since.
+A former youth international for Bosnia and Herzegovina, Hadžiahmetović made his senior international debut in 2020, earning over 30 caps since.

 Club career

 Željezničar

-Hadžiahmetović started playing football at his hometown club Nexø Boldklub, before joining youth academy of Bosnian team Željezničar in 2009.
-In July 2014, he signed his first professional contract with the side.
+Hadžiahmetović started playing football at his hometown club Nexø Boldklub, before joining the youth academy of Željezničar in 2009.
+In July 2014, he signed his first professional contract with the team.
 He made his professional debut against Olimpic on 2 August at the age of 17.
 On 13 May 2015, he scored his first professional goal in a triumph over Mladost Velika Obarska.

 Konyaspor

 In February 2016, Hadžiahmetović was transferred to Turkish outfit Konyaspor for an undisclosed fee.
-He made his official debut for the team in Turkish Cup game against Beşiktaş on 10 February.
+He made his official debut for the side in a Turkish Cup game against Beşiktaş on 10 February.
 Seven weeks later, he made his league debut against Gençlerbirliği.
-On 19 November, he scored his first goal for the side against Gaziantepspor.
-He won his first title with Konyaspor, club's first trophy ever, on 31 May 2017, by beating İstanbul Başakşehir in Turkish Cup final.
+On 19 November, he scored his first goal for the team in a defeat of Gaziantepspor.
+He won his first title with Konyaspor, club's first trophy ever, on 31 May 2017, by beating İstanbul Başakşehir in the Turkish Cup final.

-Hadžiahmetović played his 100th game for the team against Sivasspor on 21 June 2020.
+Hadžiahmetović played his 100th match for the squad against Sivasspor on 21 June 2020.

-In July 2021, he extended his contract until June 2024.
+In July 2021, he extended his contract with Konyaspor until June 2024.

 Beşiktaş

 In February 2023, Hadžiahmetović moved to Beşiktaş on a deal until June 2027.
-He made his competitive debut for the club on 4 February against Sivasspor.
+He made his competitive debut for the team on 4 February against Sivasspor.
+On 30 April, he scored his first goal for Beşiktaş in a victory over Galatasaray.

+In January 2024, Hadžiahmetović suffered a severe knee injury, which was diagnosed as an anterior cruciate ligament tear and was ruled out for at least six months.
+Over seven months after the injury, on 12 August, he returned to the pitch.

+He won his first piece of silverware with the club on 23 May, when they beat Trabzonspor in the Turkish Cup final.

+In August, he was sent on a season-long loan to Rizespor, but was recalled in February 2025.

+In September 2025, he was loaned to English side Hull City until the end of the season.

 International career

 Hadžiahmetović represented Bosnia and Herzegovina at all youth levels.

-In August 2020, he received his first senior call-up, for 2020–21 UEFA Nations League games against Italy and Poland.
+In August 2020, he received his first senior call up, for 2020–21 UEFA Nations League A games against Italy and Poland.
 He debuted against the former on 4 September.